 2. Evenly space chicken breasts on top of rice.
 (Yes, my chicken is still frozen.
 So what?
 It thaws while it cooks in the oven.)

+4. Add salt and pepper before covering pan with aluminum foil and bake 1 hour at 350 or until rice absorbs all liquid.
 3. If using fresh garlic, chop into fine pieces and mix into chicken broth before pouring broth over the rice.
 If using granulated garlic, sprinkle over top of chicken breasts to taste.

 5. When no liquid remains in bottom of pan, remove foil to brown breasts and bake 5-10 minutes more.